gajus/slonik/README.md

   ]
 });

-// This query will use `postgres://slave` connection.. masterPool.query(sql`SELECT 1`);
+// This query will use `postgres://slave` connection. masterPool.query(sql`SELECT 1`);

 // This query will use `postgres://master` connection.